viviemXD/webrtc-application-screen-share/README.md

 webrtc-application-screen-share
 ===============================

-Very simlple Chrome demo that captures either the users screen or selected application.
-1 presenter who shares either their screen or applications and 1 attendee who views the share on a web page.
+Very simple Chrome demo that captures either the users screen or a selected application and shares the video stream over a WebRTC PeerConnection.
+Demo consists of a presenter who shares their screen or applications and an attendee who views the share on a web page.

 This repo has three things.